Machined Stainless Steel Safety Razor Grades and Other Metals

 • Molybdenum is specifically added to this grade of steel to enhance its corrosion resistance, this additive also provides better protection to “pitting” corrosion.

-• Commonly used in medical (implants), marine, and military applications where the best corrosion protection is required.
+• Commonly used in medical (implants), marine, and military applications where a high corrosion protection is required.

 • The addition of Molybdenum also makes this stainless grade harder and therefore takes more time to machine and polish.
 It is significantly(2x) more expensive to machine than 303(See "MR" rating above to compare).